EMAIL ME TO JOIN THE WAITING LIST – THIS IS PENCILLED IN FOR OCT/NOV 2023!

 So, Socotra then?
 The most beautiful island on the planet in my opinion.
 One of the last untouched pockets in the world.
 Tours to Socotra offer something that no other destination does, you’ll be one of just a handful of people who have traveled here in the last 5 years or so, and with the UAE and Saudi taking more and more control, this is your chance to experience paradise before the hotels, the coffee shops and the charter flights being.
 It’s time for an adventure, so let’s do it.

 In 2017 I became the only tourist in Yemen, but I had to hitch a ride on an illegal Indian cement cargo ship for 4 days to access it.
-Thankfully, Yemenia Air have started a once-weekly flight to Cairo again, except it can’t be booked online.
+Thankfully, Yemenia Air have started a once-weekly flight to Cairo or Abu Dhabi again, except it can’t be booked online.
 It needs to be paid cash.
-In Cairo.
+In Cairo or UAE.
 Crazy but true.
 But don’t worry, I take care of all that.
 Even better, I take care of your visas too, no need to visit any embassies, just send me your passport and meet me in Cairo.

 TOURS TO SOCOTRA